operating-systems io

 Circular Buffering

-Uses more than two buffers arranged in a circle.
-This is effective for handling bursts of IO activity where the processing and IO speeds vary significantly over time.
+Uses more than two buffers in a ring.
+Effective for bursty IO where processing and IO speeds vary significantly.

 Benefits

-• Performance (Transaction Batching): Bridging the speed gap by collecting individual characters into larger blocks before transfer, significantly reducing the number of IO operations.
+Collects individual characters into larger blocks before transfer, reducing the number of IO operations.

-• Entroping (Decoupling): Separates process access times from device transfer times.
-The OS can perform transfers when it is most efficient (e.g., following a disk schedule) without holding up the application.
+Separates process access times from device transfer times.
+The OS can schedule transfers efficiently without blocking the application.

-• Masking Peaks: Buffers act as a reservoir to absorb bursty IO activity, allowing the process to run at full memory speed until the buffer is saturated.
+Buffers absorb bursty IO activity, allowing the process to run at memory speed until the buffer saturates.

-• Swapping Support: Allows the process to be swapped out to disk while its IO operation is still in progress (the OS manages the buffer).
+Allows a process to be swapped out while its IO operation remains in progress (OS manages the buffer).